mike99mac/mariacmdb/README.md

 # mariacmdb
 This repository contains code to create a simple Configuration Management Database (CMDB).
 It uses the *mariadb* relational database to store the data.

-*Mariacmdb* is a conflation of *mariadb* and *CMDB*.
+The name *Mariacmdb* is a conflation of *mariadb* and *CMDB*.

+It consists of:
+- A relational database with data of managed servers.
+- A Linux line command
+- A Web browser interface
+- A RESTful API

 # Overview
 Following is a block diagram of Mariacmdb.